-You can sign up by following the instructions under the “Sign me up!” section to the right.
-The deadline for signing up is January 17, 2014.
-The IPSAT Interprofessional Case Competition Committee places you into interprofessional teams of four; teams are balanced as much as possible to reflect the education year of each member of the team.
+You can sign up by filling out the Clarion Competition form.
+The deadline is December 12, 2014.
+The IPSAT Interprofessional Case Competition Committee places you into interprofessional teams of four.
+The teams are balanced as much as possible to reflect the education year of each member of the team.

-- Participation in the 2014 UNE Case Competition requires completion of the Institute for Healthcare Improvement’s (IHI) Open School, Certificate of Completion, Basic Level, by each student prior to randomization to a team by mid-January.
-A listing of the courses covered by the Certificate of Completion, Basic Level, from IHI Open School can be found here.
+- Participation in the 2015 UNE Case Competition requires completion of the Institute for Healthcare Improvement’s (IHI) Open School, Certificate of Completion, Basic Level, by each student prior to randomization to a team by mid-January.
+A listing of the courses covered by the Certificate of Completion, Basic Level, from IHI Open School can be found on the IHI website.

 How are the teams judged?

-An interprofessional panel of health professionals will judge each student team using a rubric provided by the University of Minnesota.
-Judging will take place at the Portland Campus of UNE on March 8, 2014.
-Each team will be given a 20-minute block to present their case analysis.
+An interprofessional panel of health professionals will judge each team using a rubric provided by the University of Minnesota.
+Judging will take place at UNE's Portland Campus on March 7, 2015.
+Each team will be given a 20 minute block to present its case analysis.

 Are there prizes involved?

-The winning UNE team will be awarded a prize of $3,000, to be divided by the team members.
-Airfare and accommodations are provided for the winning UNE team to travel to Minneapolis, Minnesota to compete nationally April 11 and 12, 2014.
+The winning UNE team will be awarded a prize of $3,000 to be divided by the team members.
+Airfare and accommodations are provided for the winning UNE team to travel to Minneapolis, Minnesota, to compete nationally April 17-18, 2015.
 Prizes awarded at the national CLARION competition include the following: